algorithm-helper/algorithm-helper/content/categories/data-structures/trees/avl-tree.md

     /**
      * Returns the largest key less than or equal to key in the
-     * AVLTree.
+     * AVLTreeMapMap.
      *
      * @param key, the key to be searched
      * @return the largest key less than or equal to key in the
-     *         AVLTree.
+     *         AVLTreeMapMap.
      * @throws IllegalArgumentException if the key is null
-     * @throws NoSuchElementException if the AVLTree is empty */ public K floor(K key) {
+     * @throws NoSuchElementException if the AVLTreeMapMap is empty */ public K floor(K key) {
         if (key == null)
             throw new IllegalArgumentException("floor with null key");
         if (isEmpty())
-            throw new NoSuchElementException("floor with null AVLTree");
+            throw new NoSuchElementException("floor with null AVLTreeMapMap");
         Node x = floor(root, key);
         if (x == null)
             return null;